AwesomeCronk/bf1/execution.md

 - if not (Seek and ShouldTrigger) then latch TargetDepth
 - increment/decrement CurrentDepth (inverse if Dir); if ShouldTrigger then {set Seek; if `]` then set Dir}
 - if CurrentDepth == TargetDepth then {reset Seek; reset Dir}
-- if Seek and Dir then decrement Counter else increment Counter
+- if Dir then decrement Counter else increment Counter